Mat-Longinow/Mat-Longinow.github.io/README.md

 #### Why?

-I am creating this site so that I can document and convey my personal journey with the world of programming and coding, in all it's joy's and frustrations.
+I am creating this site so that I can document and convey my personal journey with the world of programming and coding, in all it's joys and frustrations.

 #### How?